-Charleston is a somewhat small city located in the state of Missouri.
-With a population of 4,279 people and just one neighborhood, Charleston is the 135th largest community in Missouri.
+Charleston is a very small city located in the state of Missouri.
+With a population of 4,483 people and just one neighborhood, Charleston is the 135th largest community in Missouri.

 Unlike some cities, Charleston isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Charleston are a mix of both white- and blue-collar jobs.
 Overall, Charleston is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Charleston who work in sales jobs (11.48%), office and administrative support (11.24%), and healthcare suport services (8.78%).

-As is often the case in a small city, Charleston doesn't have a public transportation system that people use for their commute.
+Charleston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Charleston has a very low overall level of education: only 9.76% of people over 25 hold a 4-year college degree or higher.